 Here we go with a good old link-blogging post for the first time in too long.

-Wil Wheaton gave a delightful, spontaneous monologue on “why being a nerd is awesome” last month at the Calgary Comic Expo, in reply to a woman asking on behalf of her young daughter.
+Wil Wheaton offered up a spontaneous monologue on “why being a nerd is awesome” last month at the Calgary Comic Expo, in reply to a woman asking on behalf of her young daughter.
 He’s using “nerd” interchangeably with “geek” as many do, although I tend to prefer the distinction of a geek as someone with an intense focus on a particular hobby or fandom (or constellation of same) and a nerd as someone who is a geek to a socially awkward extreme, that is, “nerd” as the overlap of “geek” and “dork”.
 [4:13]

-Sing-Off Season Three champions Pentatonix have released a nifty little a cappella medley called “The Evolution of Music”.
-It covers the last thousand years, although of course it’s weighted towards the twentieth and twenty-first centuries — the former has the most songs included but I think the latter wins out on time devoted proportionally.
-I definitely could’ve done with less of an event horizon on the very recent stuff, and I’m ticked about the fumbled lyrics to “La Bamba” (in the age of the Internet, there’s no excuse for not knowing that it starts with actual Spanish words rather than "ba-da-ba-da-da").
-Half these kids are half my age, though, so I should be glad they even made the effort; plus, bass Avi Kaplan is boss.
+Sing-Off Season Three, have released a nifty little a cappella medley called “The Evolution of Music”.
+It comprises the last thousand years, although of course it’s weighted towards the twentieth and twenty-first centuries — the former has the most songs included but I think the latter wins out on time devoted proportionally.
+I definitely could’ve done with less of an event horizon on the very recent stuff, and I’m ticked about the fumbled lyrics to “La Bamba” (in the age of the Internet, there’s no excuse for not knowing that it starts with the actual Spanish words “para bailar” rather than the stutter/filler syllables “ba-da-ba-da-da”).
+Given that half these kids are half my age, I should be glad they even made the effort.
+Plus, Avi Kaplan’s bass parts are boss.
 [4:28]

 Related: NCC-1701-DVD • Look and Listen • Ol’ Pointy Ears Is Back